naturae-syria/naturae-syria.github.io/README.md

 When deployed on your AWS instance (e.g. `56.125.95.223`) you can access the site using `http://<server-ip>:<port>`.

-If you need HTTPS, generate certificates in a directory named `cert` and start the server with:
+If you need HTTPS, place certificate files in a directory named `cert` or let the install script generate a self‑signed certificate automatically.
+Then start the server with:

 ```bash